4GeeksAcademy/flask-rest-hello/README.md

-# Flask Boilerplate for Profesional Development
+# Flask Boilerplate for Junior Developers

 Create flask API's in minutes.